Frequently asked questions

 No, during installation the charging provider will ensure there is a sufficient connection to the grid so your site always remains fully powered.

 The NSW Government is also investing $20M to install EV chargers at regional destinations across the state.
-The EV destination charging grants will be launched in early 2022.
+Round 2 of the EV destination charging grants will be opened in Q2 2023.
 To be notified when the grants open, sign up to our mailing list.

 No, the cost of electricity used by the chargers will be covered by the charging provider.